 Many of us in Brisbane and the Sunshine Coast welcomes the slightly cooler days of autumn but unfortunately, this time of year also sees an increase in electrical fires, as people switch on their fires and heaters to keep the chill at bay in the evenings.

-When it comes to residential fires, the statistics make pretty grim reading, with approximately 2500 people killed each year and another 500 people losing their lives to the effects of carbon monoxide.
+When it comes to residential fires, the statistics make a pretty grim reading, with approximately 2500 people killed each year and another 500 people losing their lives to the effects of carbon monoxide.
 Sadly, many of these deaths could have been avoided with the installation of smoke alarms and carbon monoxide alarms throughout the property.

-So let's take a look at the different types of smokealarms which you could use in your home to help protect yourself and your family.
+So let’s take a look at the different types of smoke alarms which you could use in your home to help protect yourself and your family.

-Ionizing smoke alarms
+Ionising smoke alarms